kellrott/galaxy-tooldev-docs/docs/01_GCE.md

 ```
 gcloud auth login
 ```
 You can manage your projects on the [command line](https://cloud.google.com/compute/docs/projects) or via the [web](https://developers.google.com/console/help/new/?&_ga=1.38552803.1582672075.1425679810#managingprojects)

-To You can set the current project with the command
+You can set the current project with the command
 ```
 gcloud config set project YOUR-PROJECT-ID
 ```
 If you don't set the current project, for later steps you make get an error message like:
 ```
 ERROR: (gcloud.compute.instances.create) The required property [project] is not currently set.